Video walkthrough here>> Microsoft Word - Mail Merge Demo Link

-Open the Consensus app, click the gear icon, choose Mail Merge, and then Create New
+Open the Consensus app, click the gear icon in the top right corner, choose Mail Merge, and then Create New.

 Complete the next form: Link Name and Select a Demo.
 Once the demo is selected, pick Other (User Defined) from the drop-down list under Mail Merge Format.
 Next, fill out the fields for first name, last name, email, company, and title.
 The last item is to select users or groups for notifications.
 Once this is complete, click Create the Link: